Rörstrand: Tableware

-Right from the beginning, it was possible to order complete dinnerware table sets in the same decor.
-They were usually custom-made, and no product names were assigned to these sets.
+Complete dinnerware table sets in the same decor could be ordered from the beginning.
+These sets were usually custom-made, and no product names were assigned.

-When printed decors for mass production turned up - the first dinnerware dates from 1826 - they were not given product names.
-In the mid-1800s, a few descriptive names such as "Turkish pattern" appeared in the price lists, but only at the end of the 1800s product names for tableware were introduced.
-The exception is the Willow pattern, which was already well known and well reputed in England; Rörstrand produced its version of the decor between 1830 and 1888.
+When printed decors for mass production appeared —the first dinnerware dates from 1826—they were not given product names.
+In the mid-1800s, a few descriptive names, such as "Turkish pattern," appeared in the price lists, but product names for tableware were introduced only at the end of the 1800s.
+The exception is the Willow pattern, already well-known and well-reputed in England; Rörstrand produced its decor version between 1830 and 1888.

-The "Purple Lace" pattern was one of the 1800s most popular tableware sets and manufactured well into the 1900s, with production from 1845 to 1934.
-At the turn of the century, Rörstrand created a range of tableware sets which were produced for nearly 50 years, for example "Bella" and "Vineta".
+The "Purple Lace" pattern was one of the most popular tableware patterns of the 1800s.
+It was produced from 1845 to 1934 and remained popular well into the 1900s.
+At the turn of the century, Rörstrand created a range of tableware sets, such as "Bella" and "Vineta," produced for nearly 50 years.

 Another of Rörstrand's long-running dinnerware sets was "Green Anna" (Swedish: Gröna Anna or Grön Anna).
-Starting in 1926, the design was produced by the Gothenburg Porcelain Factory.
-"Ostindia" is an example of one of the factory's popular designs; it is still produced today.
+The Gothenburg Porcelain Factory produced the design starting in 1926.
+Ostindia is an example of one of the factory's popular designs; it is still made today.

 As for more recent productions, "Mon Amie" - the white porcelain tableware with cobalt blue nuanced flowers - was designed by Marianne Westman in 1952.
 Through the years, "Mon Amie" became a classic and was relaunched in 2008 as a celebration of Marianne Westman's 80th birthday.

 In 1956, Rörstrand designer Hertha Bengtson developed "Koka Blå".
-In the 1960s, the "Koka" design was also launched in the versions brown and green.
+In the 1960s, the "Koka" design was also launched in brown and green versions.